A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 in both Spaces.
 If the entrances are REVERSED, then a PASSENGER will enter one Space while exiting the others.

-> ***SPEC QUESTION:*** While not rocket science, the potential structure
-> of Spaces could grow fairly complex.
-In ITxPT Labelling should we have
-> different levels of supported complexity?

 ### 4.3.1.
 Entrance-Entrance Mappings

 In cases where two spaces are next to each other, but *don’t* have the